 What do I need to do before getting an abortion?

 As we mentioned, there are certain precautions to take before deciding if the abortion pill is right for you.
-These screenings include professional, medical-grade pregnancy testing, an ultrasound scan, and STI testing.
+These screenings include professional, medical-grade pregnancy testing, an ultrasound scan, and STD testing.
 Colorado Springs Pregnancy Center provides all of these services at no cost to you.
 We also provide abortion pill reversal, options counseling, abortion recovery, and referrals for important community resources!

 Are you deciding if the abortion pill is right for you?
 We do not provide or refer for abortion, but we can help you make an informed and confident choice for your future!